krystian886/design-patterns/README.md

-# design-patterns
+# Work in progress

-learning how to implement various design patterns
+... more patterns are to be added later